prashjet/oss4astro/a_software_story/README.md

 # Stella's Stellar Software Surprise

-Stella, a young girl who loved stargazing, had a magical encounter one clear night.
-A shooting star named Lumo landed in her garden.
+Stella, a young girl who loved stargazing, had an extraterrestrial encounter one clear night.
+A spaceship landed in her garden.
+From the spaceship a little squishy turquoise creature emerged.
+It introduced itself as Lumo from Proxima Centauri b.

 Lumo had a special task: to create software for astronomers.
 Stella eagerly agreed to help, using her creativity and love for the stars.